 The quickest way to appear unlikeable is to come across as disinterested or arrogant.
 You may not be that way, perhaps you are shy or suffer from social anxiety, but most people’s view of you will be formed within a few minutes.
 It is important to be aware of how you present yourself and try to develop and project an open, friendly demeanor.

 3/ Be positive.

 Positive people are usually likeable people.
-They talk about positive things, are optimistic, they see the good side of everything, make jokes and are generally fun to be around.
+They are optimistic, they see the good side of everything, make jokes, and are generally fun to be around.
 Positivity is contagious and people love being in the company of positive people.
 So when in conversation, always be positive and try to use positive body language.
 Examples of positive body language are leaning in slightly towards someone who is speaking as this demonstrates you are actively listening.
 Uncrossing your arms and hang them at your side or hold your hands together in your lap to show you are open to what they are saying.

 4/ Maintain eye contact.